-Configuring feed exports in Scrapy moves the output path, serialization format, and field order into project settings so repeated crawls produce the same export layout every time.
-That keeps downstream processing predictable and removes the need to remember ad-hoc output flags for each spider run.
+Configuring feed exports in Scrapy moves the output target, serialization format, and field order into project settings so repeated crawls write the same layout every time.
+That keeps downstream processing predictable and removes the need to remember one-off -o or -O flags for each spider run.

-Scrapy reads the FEEDS setting as a dictionary of destination URIs mapped to feed-specific options.
-Each feed definition can set the export format, exported fields, overwrite behavior, and other feed options, while the output URI itself selects the storage backend.
+Scrapy reads FEEDS as a dictionary whose keys are feed destinations and whose values are per-feed options.
+Each feed definition can set the format, exported fields, encoding, overwrite behavior, and other feed-specific options, while the feed URI selects the storage backend.

 Steps to configure feed exports in Scrapy:

-1. Open the Scrapy project directory that contains scrapy.cfg.
+1. Open a terminal in the Scrapy project directory that contains scrapy.cfg.

 $ cd /srv/catalog_demo

-Project-specific commands such as scrapy crawl and scrapy settings load the active settings module from this directory.
+scrapy crawl and scrapy settings load the active project settings from this directory.

 FEEDS = {